Why is there oil on my lawn mower spark plug?

 You may find oil on a spark plug because: Too much oil was mixed with the gasoline.
 The piston rings (the component that seals piston and cylinder) are failing.
 If these rings are broken or failing in some way, they can let oil slip past the piston and get on the spark plug.

-Simply so, can oil ruin spark plugs?
+Keeping this in consideration, can oil ruin spark plugs?

 Oil making its way into the spark plug wells will drastically affect the engines performance, leading to misfires, increased oil consumption and blue exhaust.
 In extreme cases, it can even lead to an engine fire.
 If the vehicle is exhibiting any of these symptoms, the spark plugs should be inspected immediately.